mahagurung/assignments/UOP-BSc-SE-DSALG/coursework.md

 H(Dts) = 15
 H(Sx) = 16

-Daily readings
+## Daily readings
--

 The goal in the design of data set for daily readings are to do the following actions efficiently:
 1) Find the max and/or min values
 2) Find average value
 3) Find the time associated with any given value
-4) Find the value given the time
+4) Find the value for a given time
 5) Insert new items

-To acheive all of the above the data set should be searchable and sequentially accessible along with helper functions for (3) and (4).
-Inserts should be preferrably of constant speed.
-We can ignore deletes as we seldom delete records from this data set.
+6) Find the highest values including duplicates

+We need a custom data structure with the following data members and methods:

+#### Data members
+- Set of values
+- Max/min
+- Average

+#### Methods
+- Insert new record
+- Find the time of a given value
+- Find the value of a given time
+- Find the highest value(s) including duplicates in reverse chronological order

+Object:
+  float max
+  float average
+  float values[]

+  insert_record()
+  find_time_from_value()
+  find_value_from_time()
+  find_highest_order_by_time()

+// Insert a class diagram

-Algorithms
+# Algorithms
-=

-1. The maximum wind speed of a specified month and year.
+## 1. The maximum wind speed of a specified month and year.
--
+Input: Int year, month
+Output:

-2. The median wind speed of a specified year.
+## 2. The median wind speed of a specified year.
--

-3. Average wind speed for each month of a specified year in the order of month -
+## 3. Average wind speed for each month of a specified year in the order of month

-4. Total solar radiation for each month of a specified year in a descending order of the solar radiation.
+## 4. Total solar radiation for each month of a specified year in a descending order of the solar radiation.
--

-5. Given a date, show the times for the highest solar radiation for that date, including duplicates, displayed in reverse chronological order.
+## 5. Given a date, show the times for the highest solar radiation for that date, including duplicates, displayed in reverse chronological order.
--

-Conclusion
+# Conclusion
-=

-Space and time requirement
+## Space and time requirement
--